239103/239103/README.md

 - 👋 Hi, I’m @239103
-- 👀 I'm a senior engineer of Linux
+- 👀 I’m a senior engineer of Linux
 - 🌱 I’m currently learning k8s building and maintaining skills
+- 🍳 You can reach me via email: cw0319@qq.com

 <!---
 239103/239103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.